Nimish2098/Nimish2098/README.md

 -AI in Computer Vision: Implementing CNNs, YOLO, and other object detection models to drive advancements in visual recognition and autonomous systems.

--AI Ethics & Fairness: Exploring tools and frameworks that promote bias mitigation and ethical AI practices in model development.

 -AutoML & MLOps: Leveraging tools like AutoML and MLFlow to automate model selection, hyperparameter tuning, and efficient deployment pipelines.

 -Reinforcement Learning: Investigating the use of RL in dynamic environments like robotics and game simulations.